When we connect one to one, anything is possible!

 Our Program Director will be available to support teachers and established group leaders throughout the process, providing training and answering questions.
 For those who are interested, we also offer an Educator Handbook which provides lessons and activities that are aligned with Common Core State Standards.

-Connect One to One is the PeacePal international student to student communication exchange using a unique one to one model.
+Connect One to One is the PeacePal international student to student communication exchange using a unique one-to-one model.
 Based in school classrooms over the course of an academic year, students exchange hand written letters, Skype calls, and videos with a peer in a country across the globe.
-Students are led through a process that results in the kinds of new insights and deeper understanding that can only come through one to one connections.
+Students are led through a process that leads to new insights and deeper understanding that can only come through one-to-one connections.